Select Page

 Writing An Acceptable Use Policy for Business with Paper and Pen

-Often, the administrator of a network implements acceptable use policy regulations.
+Often, the network administrator implements acceptable use policy regulations.
 It is the user’s responsibility to follow the guidelines as the administrator sets them.
 For the most part, the specific elements and regulations can vary between different AUPs.
 However, there are some elements that most, if not all, acceptable use policies should include.

 The National Education Association suggests 6 key elements to the AUP code of conduct.

-The Six Acceptable Use Policy Key Elements Are…
+The Six Key Elements of an AUP Are…

 • The Preamble is a key element that describes AUP goals covered and not covered in the computer systems.
-For example, in an educational institution, it describes the conditions under which students can use the network, and the regulations they must follow while doing so.
+For example, an educational institution describes the conditions under which students can use the network and the regulations they must follow while doing so.
 The preamble designates the proper use of computer services by its users.

 • The Definition Section clarifies the policies in simple words.
-This confirms that the users of the network can understand the language and terminology used by the Acceptable Use Policies.
+This confirms that the users of the network can understand the language and terminology used by the AUP.

-• The Policy Statement explains the computer services protected by the Acceptable Use Policy.
+• The Policy Statement explains the computer services protected by the AUP.
 This key element summarizes the guidelines under which users have access to the network.
 For instance, in educational institutions, students will have access to the network according to the task they are to perform on the computer.
 In many cases, it will be for a class project or homework.

 • An Acceptable Uses Section defines the code of conduct to be followed when using the computer network according to the AUP.
 An example of this is found in learning centers.
 In this example, the acceptable uses section will limit students to accessing the computer network for educational purposes only.
 Similarly to employees, they will have limited access to the workstation network for work-related tasks.

-• An Unacceptable Uses Section specifies what is acceptable and unacceptable under the Acceptable Use Policy.
+• An Unacceptable Uses Section specifies what is acceptable and unacceptable under the AUP.
 The unacceptable uses section element defines the code of conduct.
 In addition, it helps monitor what users send and receive through the network.

 Summing Up Acceptable Use Policies